Cwarcup/personal-blog/data/blog/Data-Structures/4-stacks-queues.md

 - can use `push` and `pop`, or
 - `shift` and `unshift`.
-- however, it is more efficient to use `push` and `pop` because reindexing does not need to occur.
+- however, it is more efficient to use `push` and `pop` because re-indexing does not need to occur.

 ## Linked List implementation